Things to do in Whitstable

-Whitstable is a 42-mile drive from our Kent Holiday Park at Allhallows.
+Whitstable is a 42-mile drive from our Kent Coast Holiday Park in Allhallows.
 To help you make the most of your day trip, we’ve assembled this convenient bundle of the best things to do in Whitstable for a failsafe day of family fun!

 Crack the Whitstable Spy Mission Treasure Trail

 This self-guided spy trail is a great way to explore the local area in and around Whitstable whilst also testing your sleuthing skills as you solve the mystery of the locked oysters!
 The mission is suitable for ages 6+ but smaller spies can join for the ride (though please note the route is not pushchair friendly).
 Your mission will take you on a two-hour loop walk from Cromwell Road and can be downloaded straight to your smartphone from the website or printed at home before you go.
 What are you waiting for?
 Your mission awaits!

 Walk ‘The Street’ on Tankerton Beach

 Just to the east of the main beach at Whitstable lies this pretty stretch of shingle backed by grass banks that make a perfect picnic spot in the summer months.
 At low tide, a long shingle path about half a mile long appears between the estuary waters allowing you to walk right out into the sea.
 This is a special experience and one of the best things to do in Whitstable as you look back at the stretching sands of Tankerton and Whitstable beachfronts.